Predictions of the Nancy Grace Roman Space Telescope Galactic Exoplanet Survey II: Free-Floating Planet Detection Rates: Simulations

 where $\tsub{\chi}{Line}^2$ is the $\chi^2$ value of the simulated light curve data for a flat line at the baseline flux and $\tsub{\chi}{FSPL}^2$ is the same but for the simulated data to the true finite-source point lens model of the event.

 The second criteria is that $n_{3\sigma}$, the number of consecutive data points measured at least $3\sigma$ above the baseline flux, must be greater than 6, i.e.,

 This criteria serves two purposes.
 First, it mimics the type of selection cut that previous free-floating planet searches have used to minimize the number of false-positives caused by multiple consecutive outliers from long-tailed uncertainty distributions \citep[e.g.,][]{sumi2011,mroz2017}.
 Second, it ensures that any events detected will stand a good chance of being modeled with 4 or 5 free parameters without over fitting.
 Extremely short events and those with large $\rho$ may suffer from degeneracies where even six data points may be insufficient to correctly model the event (Johnson et al., in prep.).
-We further motivate the selection criteria in the next section.
+Naively, the probability of six consecutive data points (assuming that they are Gaussian distributed) randomly passing this criterion is $\sim (1-0.9987)^6\approx10^{-18}$.
+Given the number of data points per light curve ($\sim4\times10^5$) and the number of light curves ($\sim2\times10^8$), we expect a by-chance run of 6 points more than $3\sigma$ to occur at a rate of $\sim4\times10^{-4}$ per survey.
+Thus this may appear to be an overly conservative detection criterion.
+However, it is likely that neighboring data points will not be strictly uncorrelated, and therefore it is important to adopt conservative detection criteria.
+For example, a false positive event may be caused by hot pixels, which are obviously correlated with time.
+We briefly discuss the possibility of contamination by this and other false positives in Section \ref{subsec:false_pos}.
+We further motivate these selection criteria in the next section.

 Our predictions for the yields of detectable free-floating planets are calculated using the weights defined in Equation \ref{eqn:weight} modified by a Heaviside step function for each detection criteria,